The Best Books For Children Ages 1 to 3

 Where the Wild Things Are

 I think more than most children's books, this one challenges the imagination.
-And to be honest, it's probably for kids a little older than three, but I think you can never start to early challenging kids to imagine things outside of their own world.
-Here, Max gets sent to bed without his supper and imagines himself king of the wild things, but becomes lonely and misses his mother, returning to find how much his mother loves him because his dinner is waiting there for him and it's still hot.
+And to be honest, it's probably for kids a little older than three.
+However, I think you can never start to early challenging kids to imagine things outside of their own world.
+Here, Max's mother sends him to bed without his supper.
+Upset, Max imagines himself king of the wild things.
+But Max becomes lonely and misses his mother.
+He returns to the real world.
+There he finds how much his mother loves him because his dinner is waiting for him and it's still hot.
 This was one of my favorite books as a kid.

 - How to Use Children's Books to Teach Tolerance and R...